The communication styles you’ll encounter when working in a team

 Assertive communication style

-The assertive style of communication emerges from self-esteem and represents the healthiest and most effective communication style you can adopt.
+The assertive style of communication emerges from self-esteem and represents the healthiest and most effective style of communication you can adopt.

 Assertive communicators are neither too passive nor too aggressive — instead, they have the ability to communicate directly and effectively, without resorting to passive-aggressiveness or manipulation.